-OneOcean and Thetius launch Thought Leadership Research Series
+OneOcean and Thetius launch Thought Leadership research series

 OneOcean has partnered with maritime innovation research specialist Thetius to launch a new two-part research series examining how digitalisation is changing the reality of modern bridge operations.

 The series explores how shipping has become more connected, data-rich and digitally complex, while the way crews are prepared and supported has not always kept pace.
-Over the past decade, vessels have taken on more systems, more data inputs and more operational responsibility, with navigation tools now sitting alongside compliance, reporting and performance platforms.
+Over the past decade, vessels have taken on more systems, more data inputs and more operational responsibility, with navigation tools now sitting alongside compliance, reporting, and performance platforms.

 While these systems can improve visibility and support better operational decisions, they have often been added over time rather than designed as a single operating environment.
 This can leave bridge teams managing multiple tools, interpreting information from different sources and prioritising alerts while still being expected to make timely, safety-critical decisions.

 The second part of the research series will follow in June and will examine whether current training and competency models are keeping pace with the realities of digital bridge operations.
+Stay tuned for more information!